bsamseth/.emacs.d/README.md

 (load-library "preferences")
 ```

 ### Versions
 The master branch should contain a version compatible with the newest
 Emacs.
 Currently this means Emacs 24.5.1.
 If you use a different
 version, you may checkout a different branch as older versions will be
 listed there (not a complete list).
+Note that these versions will not
+be maintained and may not include major parts of the current version.